dfosco/dfosco.github.io/instagram-print.md

 After a few braistoming sessions, we set our core concept as an expansion of Instagram's brand into the real world by connecting Instagram into the old way of sharing — through printing and gifting pictures.

-Thus, one of our main differentiators from the competition would become the feature that allows you to print pictures where your friends had you tagged, and vice-versa.
+One of our main differentiators from the competition would become the feature that allows you to print pictures where your friends had you tagged, and vice-versa.

-During the ideation process we considered a range of product types, but eventually dropped them in order to focus on an MVP that would add value to Instagram without overwhelming its users.

-We also set on having the feature embeded on Instagram, instead of being a standalone app.
-Even though that could have made the app more complex (complexity which we ironed out), it also puts the new feature in front of their immense userbase.

 ##Research